How important are data and statistics in Japanese riichi mahjong? Do professional players rely only on numbers?

 Reading a Hon Itsu hand

-What about if she changed her hand 4 times after her last call?
+What if she changed her hand 4 times after her last call?

 How about if she discarded a dora ryanmen shape early on?

-Wait, there's more: How about if you have seen, and you know, that she’s not the type of player who usually calls twice for less than 3900 points?
+Wait, there's more: What if you have seen, and you know, she's not the type of player who usually calls twice for less than 3900 points?

 Did the chance now get any higher?

-Alright, finally, what if she loses her rhythm or drops the pace before each yakuhai she discards?
-And, what if she doesn’t?
+What if she hesitates before discarding each yakuhai?
+And what if she doesn't?
 What if that yakuhai she discarded was the 4th one of its type?
 What if it was a live yakuhai instead?
 What if she stutters whenever the person to her left drops a tile in that suit?

-And let’s not even get started with what tiles in particular she called, didn’t call, or what her discard area might look like.
-You see where I am going with this...
+And we haven't even started with what tiles in particular she called, didn't call, or what her discard area might look like.
+You see where I'm going with this.

-The point is: there’s a lot of meta-information on the table and although statistics and data can help, they cannot yet take an exact measure that takes all this data overload into account.
+The point: there's a lot of meta-information on the table.
+Although statistics and data help, they cannot yet take an exact measure that accounts for all this data overload.

 Any given mahjong hand comes with much more data than you can hope to process as a player